briandailey/briandailey.github.com/_posts/2013-08-03-redshift-what-you-need-to-know.md

 aware of when defining your data storage.
 Furthermore, Redshift only accommodates UTF8 characters up to 3 bytes long.
 If you're doing a lot of internationalization, this is something you very much want to pay attention to.

+**Update** UTF8 support can be accomplished through using the ACCEPTINVCHAR option when using COPY to load the data.
+Thanks, [@rahulpathak](https://twitter.com/rahulpathak/status/384425227934892033).

 #### Sort and Distribution Keys